UNINETTSigma2/documentation/software/application_guides/castep/castep.md

 ### Citation

-For the recommended citation, please consult the [CASTEP referencing page](http://www.castep.org/CASTEP/ReferencingAndLogo).
+For the recommended citation, please consult the [CASTEP page](http://www.castep.org).

 ## CASTEP on NRIS machinery